 Think of it as first in, first out.
 If you sent in 20 units of one product, and they’ve been sitting there for 6 months, you could be charged for slow moving inventory.
 If you were to send in 10 more units (Amazon might warn you that the product hasn’t sold much recently), you’d be charged for the 20 units that had been in there 6 months or more until each one of those units have sold.It’s not too expensive of a fee, but it’s one you’ll want to avoid.

-Fulfillment by Amazon Can Help you Start a Business
+Fulfillment by Amazon – Launch your Business

 Just think about it: